dngvmnh/Revolving_Credit_Behavior_Modeling/README.md

 ## Problem Formulation and Assumptions

-Given the complexity of the problem, we simplify it through certain assumptions detailed in specific problem segments.
+Given the complexity of the problem, it was simplified by certain assumptions detailed in specific problem segments.
 The core issue revolves around managing and modeling the value of money over time, interest rate risks, and the withdrawal patterns of borrowers.

 ## Solution Approach

-- Time Value of Money: We calculate the current value of withdrawals based on market interest rates and contract terms.
+- Time Value of Money: The current value of withdrawals is calculated based on market interest rates and contract terms.
-- Interest Rate Risks: We assess scenarios where market interest rates fluctuate and their impact on the bank's profitability.
+- Interest Rate Risks: Scenarios where market interest rates fluctuate and their impact on the bank's profitability are assessed.
-- Withdrawal Patterns: We develop a model to predict customer withdrawal behavior using recursive calculation methods.
+- Withdrawal Patterns: A model to predict customer withdrawal behavior is developed using recursive calculation methods.
-- Behavior Simulation: We simulate interest rate fluctuations and customer behavior using Decision Tree Regressor and an enhanced Random Forest Regressor algorithm.
+- Behavior Simulation: Interest rate fluctuations and customer behavior are simulated using a Decision Tree Regressor and an enhanced Random Forest Regressor algorithm.

 ## Model Evaluation

-The effectiveness of our model is assessed by comparing it against real-world scenarios and data.
+The effectiveness of this model is assessed by comparing it against real-world scenarios and data.
 The model helps in predicting the benefits for both the bank and the borrower under various conditions, thus aiding in setting appropriate interest rates.

 ## Applications

-Our mathematical model can be utilized by financial institutions to price revolving credit contracts more accurately.
+This mathematical model can be utilized by financial institutions to price revolving credit contracts more accurately.
 It offers flexibility and can be adapted to various contexts beyond the initial assumptions and data used.